abc0xmattyic333/clarity_camp/README.md

 I am excited to be here, I hope you are too❗️🫡
 For the next 1️⃣0️⃣0️⃣ days I plan on working on learning Clarity.
 I will document my journey 🧭 daily.
-I plan to spend about 8-10hrs per day to learning Clarity. ⛓️
+I plan to spend about 8-10hrs per day learning Clarity. ⛓️

 See you on the other side 🛜 🌐...✌🏻